-Mix white cake mix, egg whites, oil, water and sour cream for three to four minutes on medium speed.
-Split cake batter into three equal amounts, adding red and blue food coloring to two of the portions.
-Coat three, 4 x 9-inch bread pans with cooking spray and lightly flour the bottoms.
-Add the three batters to the pans and bake at 350 degrees F for 18-23 minutes.
-Allow them to cool and remove from pans.
+Mix the white cake mix, egg whites, oil, water and sour cream for 3 – 4 minutes on medium speed.
+Divide the cake batter into 3 equal amounts, and add red and blue food coloring to 2 of the portions.
+Coat 3 (4 x 9-inch) bread pans with cooking spray, and lightly flour the bottoms.
+Add the three batters to the pans, and bake at 350 degrees F for 18 – 23 minutes.
+Allow them to cool, and then remove them from the pans.

-Using a 1-1/2-inch round cookie cutter, cut circles from each of the baked cakes.
+Using a 1-1/2-inch round cookie cutter, cut circles from each baked cake.
 (I got 10 out of each cake, but you might be able to get more if you try.)

-Using a serrated knife, carefully trim off the browned, baked bottoms of each cake circle.
+Using a serrated knife, carefully trim off the browned, baked bottom of each cake circle.

-Using a jumbo straw or plastic tube (one-half or three-quarters-inch in diameter), remove the centers of the cake circles.
+Using a jumbo straw or plastic tube (1/2 or 3/4 inch in diameter), remove the centers of the cake circles.
 Be sure to save the red and blue centers to use as plugs for later.

 Add Pop Rocks down the hollow centers of the stacked cakes.
 Put a portion of the blue cake plugs back into the tops, covering the center filled with Pop Rocks.